mrconter1/PullRequestBenchmark/README.md

 Fellow software engineers, we are **genuinely** at the cusp of making ourselves obsolete through the power of automation!
 Can't wait to get there.

-PullRequestBenchmark evaluates AI decisively using binary PR feedback, effectively addressing the challenges of subjective quality assessment in code generation and indicating a clear path towards automating comprehensive programming roles.
+PullRequestBenchmark uses binary feedback on existing, complex PRs to evaluate AI, addressing subjective challenges in code generation assessment.
+Achieving a 100% success rate would realistically mean the end of traditional coding jobs.

 This effort might seem similar to [SWE-bench](https://www.swebench.com/) at first glance, but there are [key differences](#PullRequestBenchmark-vs-SWE-bench).